dgski/dundas-peak/README.md

 Because that's all you really need!

+## Quick Start

+There are four simple steps to get up and running with Dundas Peak:
+1. Create a folder for site: **$ mkdir site**
+2. Generate content structure: **$ dundas-peak -c site/**
+3. Add/Edit markdown files into the content folder
+4. Generate public site: **$ dundas-peak -g site/**

+And you should now have a **public** folder ready to serve!

-## Getting Started
+## Site Structure

 Dundas Peak starts with a very simple, almost flat directory structure.
-You must create these on your own.
 Here is a sample site directory with all the required files:

 ```
 site/